Cool-Scratcher/Cool-Scratcher/README.md

 <h3> What I've Been Doing Lately </h3>

 - 💾 &nbsp; (Slowly) getting back into coding.
 I've been adding the most insane things to my website, like easter eggs, a progression system for hidden content, etc. I also once made a live chat in Google Sheets using the Google Apps Script API!
 - ✍🏽 &nbsp; Writing.
 I published two poetry books in 2024!
 You can read them on my website.
 They're a little flawed, but overall pretty cool.
-I began work on a third, but I don't know if I'll continue with it.
+I began work on a third, and so far it looks like it'll be better than the other two.
 - 😶 &nbsp; Starting ninety thousand projects and never finishing them

 <h3> Stalk Me </h3>